resaba-kaypee/reactjs-bugtracker/README.md

 * Corrected the email format
 * Fixed add issue form using "space or starting with space and special characters are not allowed
 * Status can only be updated using edit
-* Edit and delete button is disabled if the status is close

 # Changelog
 * Add comments to issue
 * Assign users to projects
 * Can now create, get, update and delete project
 * Added users logger
-* Only admins can add a user
+* Only admins can register a user
 * You can log in as user or admin
 * Added side navbar
-* Remodeled issue item list
+* Redesigned issue/project item list
 * Added bootstrap modals for adding and updating issues
+* Added user homepage

 # Bugs to fix
-[ ] Alert errors stacking up when making continous input errors in all forms [x] Invalid regex when using special characters in all search function [x] Issue can be edited by user even if status is close [x] When adding a user/ admin that already in db It shows the error alert and success alert [x] When adding new admin/user context not making a proper check if a admin/user already exist [x] When adding a user as admin it redirects to user dashboard [x] When logging in as admin it redirects to user dashboard [x] No error prompt when input is "name@gmail" in email field [x] No error prompt when adding issue without input in issue field [x] accepting "blank" in issue field
+* [ ] Alert errors stacking up when making continous input errors in all forms
+* [x] Invalid regex when using special characters in all search function
+* [x] Issue can be edited by user even if status is close
+* [x] When adding a user/ admin that already in db It shows the error alert and success alert
+* [x] When adding new admin/user context not making a proper check if a admin/user already exist
+* [x] When adding a user as admin it redirects to user dashboard
+* [x] When logging in as admin it redirects to user dashboard
+* [x] No error prompt when input is "name@gmail" in email field
+* [x] No error prompt when adding issue without input in issue field
+* [x] accepting "blank" in issue field
-[x] edit and delete button field should be disabled once issue is closed [x] when adding issue, close option in status should be status* [x] fixed when updating issue with the current user is not updating the db
+* [x] edit and delete button field should be disabled once issue is closed
+* [x] when adding issue, close option in status should be status*
+* [x] fixed when updating issue with the current user is not updating the db
+* [x] fixed users logout logs in server
+* [x] fixed users logs in client and in server
+* [x] UPDATE PROJECT - can add the tech again to the same project
+* [x] addTech and removeTech is making the same api call
+* [x] cant perform a state on unmounted ??? in profile.js
+* [x] all modals have padding-right makes it off center
+* [x] when redirecting unauthorized access its flashes the content before redirecting
+* [x] in updateproject form when updateproject button is click updatetech is also triggered

 # Todos
-[x] Only admin can register user or add another admin [x] Make users logs
+* [x] Only admin can register user or add another admin
+* [x] Make users logs
-[x] Only admin can close the issue
+* [x] Only admin can close the issue
-[x] add delete user at auth admin state
+* [x] add delete user at auth admin state
-[x] UPDATE PROJECT - can add the tech again to the same project [x] change project.techs document model to have an _id [x] addTech and removeTech is making the same api call [x] fix users logout logs in server
+* [x] change project.techs document model to have an _id
-[x] fix users logs in client and in server
-[x] addTech to project can add blank user to list
+* [x] addTech to project can add blank user to list
-[x] added admin profile welcome page
+* [x] added admin profile welcome page
-[x] cant perform a state on unmounted ??? in profile.js [x] all modals have padding-right makes it off center [x] Remodel UI
+* [x] Remodel UI
-[x] when redirecting unauthorized access its flashes the content before redirecting [x] from admin dashboard- can access user/projects
+* [x] from admin dashboard- can access user/projects
-[x] in updateproject form when updateproject button is click updatetech is also triggered [x] send message from server to client for every successful or failed api call [x] implement cookie to store token instead of localstorage [ ] delete all comments in all components
+* [x] send message from server to client for every successful or failed api call
+* [x] implement cookie to store token instead of localstorage
+* [x] authAdminstate has users object before logging in
+* [x] delete all unimportant comments in all components
-[ ] should focus to required input fields when there is validation error [ ] authAdminstate has users object before logging in
+* [ ] should focus to required input fields when there is validation error
+* [ ] make admins have their own team of users and projects to track